SERLatBTH/StarterGuide-MakerBot/README.md

 ### After Printing

 #### Removing the print from the build plate
+* When your print finishes simply remove the print and make sure the plate is clean.
-When your print finishes, remove the flexible build plate from the MakerBot Replicator+.
-Remove the print from the build plate by simply bending the flexible build plate.
+* In case you are unable to remove the print from the plate then remove the flexible build plate from the MakerBot Replicator+.
+* Remove the print from the build plate by simply bending the flexible build plate.
 The print will peel off the smooth grip surface.
-Peel the raft off of the bottom of the print, if you printed the object with a raft.
-When you have removed the print from the build plate, make sure to clean the build plate of any debris before reloading the build plate into the MakerBot Replicator+.
-Note: When you bend the flexible build plate, some pieces of the raft may remain on the plate.
+* Peel the raft off of the bottom of the print, if you printed the object with a raft.
+* When you have removed the print from the build plate, make sure to clean the build plate of any debris before reloading the build plate into the MakerBot Replicator+.
+* Note: When you bend the flexible build plate, some pieces of the raft may remain on the plate.
 Simply bend the flex build plate again or use a flat, non-sharp tool to remove the raft pieces.
 Never use a knife to remove pieces of the raft.
 You can damage the build plate.